Naprosnia/BG_MPlayer/README.md

 ## ⚠️ Performance Notice

 Running ES-DE and BG_MPlayer from an external drive (e.g. USB) may result in significant delays, especially during VLC startup.
-For optimal performance, it's recommended to install and run from a local/internal drive.
+For optimal performance, it's recommended to install and run from a local/internal drive — or use the fmedia player, which should work fine even on slower systems.

 ---